What’s Amazing? Everything! Really? YES!

 Radha Gopinatha (our home Deities) are amazingly beautiful and came to us in a special way by the power of my wife’s devotion.
 And in fact, all our Deities, which include many Shilas (or sacred stones) that have come to me---and the mercy of all Deities.
 I worshipped many throughout the world, and I can say, they have been supremely merciful and kind to me.
 When I first left the temple, I thought I was through with Deity worship, but they, obviously, weren’t through with me, and I am grateful….and then I married, “Archana-siddhi,” which means the perfection of Deity worship.
 How amazing Is that?
 And my wife, for those who know her, is a wise and loving person and devotee.
 I count my lucky stars!
 Amazing grace.

-Our move to North Carolina was an amazing story…how it all fell into place….and then how I designed our home.
+Our move to North Carolina was an amazing story…how it all fell into place…and then how I designed our home.
 Everything, really, is amazing!
-So much of a good life and happiness are the labels we give things and being an appreciator, looking for the good even in reverses or difficulties.
+So much of a good life and happiness are the labels we give things by being an appreciator, looking for the good even in reverses or difficulties.
 Our attitude and what we focus on changes our life.
 I am not speaking of just “Pollyanna,” but what I want to keep in my heart.
 I have my scars, pain, and sad stories, and I was bitter for a time--more than I would like to admit.
 Then I discovered that I could be better than bitter, and I could smile on a “normal” day, and look for the positive in the face of adversity.
-It is a funny thing, we tend to find what we are looking for—the good, the bad, or the ugly (or beautful)!
+It is a funny thing, we tend to find what we are looking for—the good, the bad, or the ugly (or beautiful)!
 Adding Krishna makes everything good and amazing!
 That is the real truth.